2001 UBS Open

 The 2001 UBS Open was a men's tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad in Switzerland and was part of the International Series of the 2001 ATP Tour.
-It was the 56th edition of the tournament and ran from 9 July until 15 July 2001.
-Jiří Novák won the singles title.
+It was the 56th edition of the tournament and was held from 9 July until 15 July 2001.
+Unseeded Jiří Novák won the singles title.